-You do not have a Utah domicile if you are absent from Utah for at least 761 consecutive days and during this time you or your spouse:
+You do not have Utah domicile if you are absent from Utah for at least 761 consecutive days and during this time you or your spouse:

-- does not return to Utah for more than 30 days in a calendar vear. - does not claim a tax credit under IRC §24 on their federal tax return for a dependent who is enrolled in a Utah public K-12 school (unless noncustodial and divorced), - is not enrolled in a Utah state institution of higher education as a resident student, - 4. does not claim the residential exemption for property tax on your primary residence in Utah, or - does not claim Utah as your tax home for federal tax purposes.
+- 1. do not return to Utah for more than 30 days in a calendar year, - do not claim a child tax credit under IRC §24 on your federal tax return for a dependent who is enrolled in a Utah public K-12 school (unless you are a noncustodial parent of the dependent and are divorced from the custodial parent), - 3. are not enrolled in a Utah state institution of higher education as a resident student, - 4. do not claim the residential exemption for property tax on your primary residence in Utah, or - 5. do not claim Utah as your tax home for federal tax purposes.